For Jubilee OneEarth Economics, part of positioning ourselves to meet the challenges of the 2020’s is adding John Michno to the leadership team.

 John’s Work & Business

-My career began as a Fellow with the National Oceanic and Atmospheric Administration, researching mathematical models of sea pollutants and overfishing.
+I started work as a Fellow with the National Oceanic and Atmospheric Administration, researching mathematical models of sea pollutants and overfishing.
 With a degree in Physics from UCSD, I worked as a software engineer for a former division of General Electric.
-Drawn to working directly with customers, I became a software consultant to Global Fortune 500 corporations and government organizations and specialized in advising them on how to conserve resources.
-I became a project manager, and directed teams of engineers for the US Navy and the National Science Foundation.
+I became a software sales consultant to Global 500 corporations, saving building & vehicle operations costs and energy use.
+Advising a leadership team at the Federal Aviation Administration, I facilitated a $5.2 million software purchase.
+As a project manager, I directed 44 software engineers, gathering requirements from thirty US Navy managers.
+I eventually headed a team of twelve software engineers working for the National Science Foundation.
+We were a $20 million program for earthquake and structural engineering research from a consortium of fifteen universities around the world.

 John’s Human-Valued Mission